-- 1. The conduct is alleged to have occurred on or after August 14, 2020; - 2.
-The conduct is alleged to have occurred in the United States; - 3.
+- 1. The conduct is alleged to have occurred on or after August 14, 2020; - The conduct is alleged to have occurred in the United States; - 3.
 The conduct is alleged to have occurred in TCC's education program or activity; and, - 4.
 The alleged conduct, if true, would constitute Sexual Harassment, as defined in this Policy.

 If the TCC Title IX Administrator determines that the required elements are met, the matter shall proceed to a hearing.
 A hearing will be held in which an Adjudicator will make credibility determinations, findings of fact on disputed facts, and findings of policy on the relevant Policy the Respondent is alleged to have violated.
 In reaching findings, the Adjudicator may consider the final Investigation Report, all evidence gathered by the Investigator, and testimony provided at the hearing.

-Individuals may choose not to participate in the hearing.
-If any individual - Complainant, Respondent, and/or witnesses - chooses not to participate in the hearing, the Adjudicator may not consider any statement made by the individual to the Investigator.
-Parties (Complainants and Respondents) may also choose to attend the hearing and not answer questions.
+14Parties (Complainants and Respondents) may also choose to attend the hearing and not answer questions.
 The Adjudicator will not draw any adverse inference solely from an individual's decision to not participate in the hearing, although this decision may impact the information available to the Adjudicator in reaching their decision.
 However, the Adjudicator may draw adverse inferences if an individual selectively participates in the hearing (for example, answering some questions but declining to answer others).

 The hearing is a closed proceeding and will not be open to the public.
 The witnesses will only be present in the hearing for the duration of their testimony.